vanhoangkha/Networking-fundamentals/Day52_Dynamic_Arp_Inspection.md

 ARP POISONING (MAN IN THE MIDDLE)

 - Similar to DHCP POISONING, ARP POISONING involved an ATTACKER manipulating TARGET’S ARP TABLES so TRAFFIC is sent to the ATTACKER
-- To do this, the ATTACKER can send GRATUITOUS ARP MESSAGES using another DEVICE’S IP ADDRESS
+- To do this, the ATTACKER can send GRATUITOUS ARP MESSAGES using another DEVICE’S Địa chỉ IP
-- Other DEVICES in the NETWORK will receive the GARP and update their ARP TABLES, causing them to send TRAFFIC to the ATTACKER instead of the legitimate DESTINATION
+- Other DEVICES in the Mạng will receive the GARP and update their ARP TABLES, causing them to send TRAFFIC to the ATTACKER instead of the legitimate DESTINATION

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aae80c8f-2673-4c04-a206-9b646f5c1f08)

-DYNAMIC ARP INSPECTION OPERATIONS
+DYNAMIC Kiểm tra ARP OPERATIONS

-- DAI inspects the SENDER MAC and SENDER IP fields of ARP MESSAGES received on UNTRUSTED PORTS and checks that there is a matching entry in the DHCP SNOOPING BINDING TABLE
+- DAI inspects the SENDER MAC and SENDER IP fields of ARP MESSAGES received on UNTRUSTED PORTS and checks that there is a matching entry in the DHCP Snooping BINDING TABLE
     - If there is a MATCH, the ARP MESSAGE is FORWARDED
     - If there is NO MATCH, the ARP MESSAGE is DISCARDED